4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 And another on the side of the public toilets.

-Going into this park a little further, you will find sculptures and information on two Victoria Cross recipients from the area, Captain Albert Jacka and Lieutenant Albert Charles Borella.
+If you go into this park a little further, you will find sculptures and information on two Victoria Cross recipients from the area: Captain Albert Jacka and Lieutenant Albert Charles Borella.

 Wedderburn Redbacks Football Club

-This isn’t part of the art trail, but just as impressive is the Redback Spider painted on the Football Clubs roof.
+Although this isn’t part of the art trail, the Redback Spider painted on the Football Club’s roof is just as impressive.

 Street art in Wedderburn.